 - Software Redundancy: This approach offers a duplicate function in hardware and software that is located in two regions.
 The highest level of security and virtualization in disaster recovery is this process.

-- Efficient Backup and Recovery: Since the tragedy is unforeseen and in seconds data can be lost.
-Virtualizations here make recovery with less manpower much simpler and efficient by using even less energy.
+- Efficient Backup and Recovery: Since the tragedy is unforeseen and in seconds, data can be lost.
+Virtualizations here make a recovery with less manpower much simpler and efficient by using even less energy.

 - Economical Benefits: It is consistent with big and small enterprises.
 Such virtualizations are consistent both.
 The virtualization of the equipment reduces the cost and benefits to the consumer as much of the money is used for equipment.
 The life of the current equipment is also increasing, thereby raising the costs of electricity.